18 Reasons to Drive to Lake Havasu City

 Eat up at the best restaurants

 You'll build up an appetite with all that outdoorsy stuff, so you gotta ask—where can I get a bite around here?
 Lake Havasu isn't a place for fancy fine dining.
 Even the nicest restaurants skew casual.
-Fortunately, the city isn't overwhelmed by chains, allowing independent locally owned businesses to enjoy most of the attention.
+Fortunately, the city isn't overwhelmed by chains, allowing independent, locally owned businesses to enjoy most of the attention.
 Cha-Bones is as formal as it gets, but no one will get mad if you walk in with a pair of shorts on.
-Steaks and tapas are the specialties and the happy hour is legendary, running from 3-6 pm every day.
+Steaks and tapas are the specialties and the happy hour is legendary, running from 3–6 pm every day.
 Shugrue's serves seafood by the water with great views of the London Bridge.
 Ask for a table by the window.
 La Vita Dolce is an East Coast-style Italian restaurant, where you'll wolf down lasagna and shrimp scampi with a robust glass of red wine.
-Blondies Bar & Grill is a dive bar off the beaten path known for its tacos and a tiki-style outdoor patio.
-El Paraiso may have the best Mexican food in town, not to mention a sandy backyard overlooking the lake.
+Loco's (formerly known as Blondie's) is a dive bar off the beaten path known for its tacos and a tiki-style outdoor patio.
+El Paraiso has great Mexican food too, not to mention a sandy backyard overlooking the lake.
+Romano's, a newcomer, is the kind of place where you can wolf down pizza and chicken parm while Sublime and Rancid tribute bands perform on stage.
+The Pour House has a legacy dating back to 1967, based on stiff drinks and food made from scratch.
+Try the pulled pork.

 Hit the party scene hard

 Lake Havasu has a well-earned reputation as a Spring Break destination—and while that's still true, the real action is in the summer.
-The top spot for partying and skimpy bikinis that’s not on a boat is Kokomo, a multi-level pool club at London Bridge Resort.
-However, as long as the pandemic continues, Kokomo remains temporarily closed.
-Another popular party spot, WET Bar at the Nautical, also remains closed until further notice, but you can still take a dip in the largest infinity pool in Arizona at WET Pool.
-Other hotspots on Bridgewater Channel include Jeremy's Juke Joint, a hub for regular live music and smoky Old Fashioned cocktails, and Martini Bay, a restaurant with fire pits on the patio, where the pace picks up (and the music gets louder) later in the night.
-The Flying X Saloon on Main Street is the top destination for country music with a large dance floor for boot scootin' and checking out live music.
-Just down the street, BJ's Cabana Bar has both DJs and karaoke fanatics working the mic with drink specials on a large outdoor patio.
+Kokomo, a multi-level pool club at the London Bridge Resort, is the best spot for partying and skimpy bikinis that’s not on a boat.
+It was closed for much of the pandemic, but is back open year-round.
+Another popular party destination, WET Bar complements the largest infinity pool in Arizona at The Nautical WET Pool.
+Other hotspots on Bridgewater Channel include Jeremy's Juke Joint, a hub for regular live music and smoky Old Fashioned cocktails, and Martini Bay, a restaurant with fire pits on the patio.
+The pace picks up (and the music gets louder) later in the night.
+The Flying X Saloon on Main Street is the go-to bar for country music with a large dance floor for boot scootin' and watching live bands.
+Just down the street, PJ's Cabana Bar has both DJs and karaoke fanatics working the mic with drink specials on a large outdoor patio.

 Drive, walk, or bike around the island

 You'd think Lake Havasu's island would be covered with resorts and tourist attractions from end to end, but that's not the case.
-Once you get away from the bridge and channel area, the island turns residential with a few quirky destinations—including an energetic vortex if you believe in that kind of stuff.
+Once you get away from the bridge and channel area, the island turns residential with a few offbeat destinations.
 Take your time and enjoy the four-mile path that loops around the island with bikers and walkers traveling in opposite directions.
-Crazy Horse Campgrounds is popular for RVs, but also has cabin rentals, launch ramps, a pool, and private beach with boat and jet ski rentals.
+Crazy Horse Campgrounds is popular for RVs, but also has cabin rentals, launch ramps, a pool, and private beach with boat and Jet Ski rentals.
 BeachComber Estates is a trailer park on the water with serious real estate value.
 Look out for quail crossing the road.
 Site Six is the only free boat launch in Lake Havasu and notorious for its steep ramp.
-Leftover from military use, it doesn't always handle newer, larger boats well and fails are well documented on YouTube.
+Leftover from military use, it doesn't always handle newer, larger boats well and failures are well documented on YouTube.
 Before a fence was built, spectators used to set up lawn chairs and watch the chaos.
-These days, the Boathouse Grill is a more popular hangout, gaining a reputation for "overboard" Bloody Mary cocktails with lobster tail, prawns, a large hot wing, or maybe even grilled octopus among the garnishes.
+These days, the Boathouse Grill is a more popular hangout, gaining a reputation for "overboard" Bloody Mary cocktails with lobster tail, prawns, a large hot wing, and even grilled octopus among the garnishes.
 Look carefully toward the center of the island and you'll see the outline of an old military airstrip that fell out of use long ago.

 Drive out to a bar in the middle of the desert